veloren/book/src/contributors/compiling.md

 On **Linux** you will need to have installed GTK3, Python and CMake.

+On **Gentoo** you may require having to enable certain use flags for specific packages.
+- sys-devel/binutils (with the `gold` use flag to enable the ld.gold linker)
+- media-libs/mesa (with the `vulkan`use flag)

 On **Debian** systems additional libraries may need to be downloaded, below is a non-exhaustive list:

 - libglib2.0-dev